Sir (1993 film): Music

-This album was very popular when realise, most popular songs in album "Sun Sun Barsat Ki Dhun", "Aaj Hamne Dil Ka", "Yeh Ujli Chandani Jab" most of the songs sung by Kumar Sanu also sang Alka Yagnik & Kavita Krishnamurthy etc.
+This album was very popular when released, most popular songs in album "Sun Sun Barsat Ki Dhun", "Aaj Hamne Dil Ka", "Yeh Ujli Chandani Jab" most of the songs sung by Kumar Sanu also sang Alka Yagnik & Kavita Krishnamurthy etc.

 "Sun Sun Barsat Ki Dhun" was recreated in 2021 by Rochak Kohli in the voice of Jubin Nautiyal.
 The video of the song became very popular on YouTube.
 Nautiyal's voice was well praised by the audience.